espocrm/documentation/docs/development/view.md

             super.constructor(options);
         }

-        // A template path, see its content.
+        // A template.
+See the separate article about templates.
+        // language=Handlebars
+        templateContent = `<div class="some-test-container">{{{someKeyName}}}</div>`

+        // Alternatively, a template can be defined in a separate file.
         // The `custom` prefix indicates that the base path is `client/custom/res/templates`.
-        // See the separate article about templates. template = 'custom:test/my-custom-view'
+        //template = 'custom:test/my-custom-view'

-        // Alternatively, a template content can be defined right inside the class.
-        // Use // language=Handlebars to highlight syntax in JetBrains IDEs.
-        // templateContent = `<div class="some-test-container">{{{someKeyName}}}</div>`

         // Initializing.
 Called on view creation, the view is not yet rendered. setup() {